felipenmartins/Robotics-Simulation-Labs/Lab9/ReadMe.md

 <img src="../Lab9/planned_path_2.png" alt="Map and planned path" width="350"/>
 </center>

 ###### Figure 1.
-Plot of a map of the environment: the map is divided into cells (grid map); black lines represent all possible paths for the robot; numbers represent the cost for the robot to cross the corresponding cell; red line shows the planned path that results in lower cost from start (0, 0) to goal (12, 16).
+Plot of a map of the environment: the map is divided into cells (grid map); black lines represent all possible paths for the robot; numbers represent the cost for the robot to cross the corresponding cell; red line shows the planned path that results in the lowest cost from start (0, 0) to goal (12, 16).

 ## Dijkstra's Algorithm